Mexico soccer star Marquez among 22 sanctioned for drug ties

 A longtime fixture of Mexico's national team, he led "El Tri" at four World Cups and hopes to become only the third player ever to play in five.
 Marquez has scored 13 goals wearing the green jersey in 158 appearances between 1997 and 2017, according to statistics published by the Mexican Soccer Federation.

-The entities the Treasury tied to Marquez include his soccer academy and health and rehabilitation clinics.
+Among the entities the Treasury Department tied to Marquez were his soccer academy and health and rehabilitation clinics.

 The sanctions freeze all U.S. assets of the people and entities named and forbid U.S. citizens from doing business with them.